tranhoangan22/mcp-gdocs/README.md

 # MCP Server for Google Docs

-An MCP server that enables Claude to read and edit Google Docs in your Google Drive.
+An MCP server that enables Claude, on both mobile and desktop, to read and edit Google Docs in your Google Drive.

 ## Features